Explanation and Use of Uncertainty Quantified by Bayesian Neural Network Classifiers for Breast Histopathology Images: Results and analysis

 \subsection{Use of uncertainty to improve performance}

-We propose to utilize the uncertainty to further improve the performance on a subset of data.
-For every threshold of aleatoric uncertainty, we divide the test data into two subsets having uncertainty lower and higher than the threshold.
+We utilize the uncertainty to further improve the performance on a subset of data. {The aleatoric uncertainty of the test set is normalised by the maximum and minimum values of aleatoric uncertainty of the training set.} For every threshold of aleatoric uncertainty, we divide the test data into two subsets having uncertainty lower and higher than the threshold.
 The ratio of the number of images in the low uncertainty subset is plotted against the uncertainty--threshold used to create the subset in Fig.~\ref{fig:unlim_a}.
 The accuracy corresponding to each of this subset are also plotted against the threshold.
 The number of false-negative and false-positive predictions are plotted for different thresholds of aleatoric uncertainty in Fig.~\ref{fig:unlim_b}.
 For instance, if the threshold value is 0.6, the low uncertainty subset contains $77\%$ of the test data and its accuracy is $94.6\%$ which is about $6\%$ improvement in accuracy over the entire test data set.
-The remaining $23\%$ of the test data, which has uncertainty higher than this threshold (0.6) may be referred to a human expert for a more accurate prediction.
-Further, for this subset, the percentage of false negatives reduces from $6.2\%$ for the entire data set to $3.5\%$ and the percentage of false positives reduces from $5.8\%$ for the entire data set to $1.9\%$, which are significant improvements.
-A similar study is done using the epistemic uncertainty and the results are presented in the supplementary document.
+The remaining $23\%$ of the test data, which has uncertainty higher than this threshold (0.6) may be referred to a human expert for a more accurate prediction. {Furthermore}, for this subset, the percentage of false negatives reduces from $6.2\%$ for the entire data set to $2.7\%$ and the percentage of false positives reduces from $5.8\%$ for the entire data set to $1.5\%$, which are significant improvements. {We found that normalized uncertainty values lesser than 0.8 provided significant improvement in performance for this data set.
+For other data sets this threshold on uncertainty can be set by looking at change in slope of the accuracy vs uncertainty plot.} A similar study is done using the epistemic uncertainty and the results are presented in the supplementary document.
 Therefore, we show that uncertainty quantification can be used to improve the performance significantly for a subset of test data.